 But are there healing teas that actually help control anxiety?
 And if so, what are they?
 Below, we'll examine the most common healing teas for anxiety and whether or not you can expect to feel anxiety relief.

 All medicines - both natural and prescription - are only temporary fixes.
-You still need to have a strategy in place to permanently cure your anxiety.
-That's why you need to specifically examine your anxiety symptoms and find strategies that will provide you with TRUE relief.
+You still need to learn more about your anxiety and have a strategy in place to address the symptoms.
+Our anxiety test can provide you with statistics about your anxiety, how it compares to others, and what natural treatments will help.

 Tea As An Anxiety Strategy